iluuu1994/match-expression-rfc/match_expression_rfc.md

 };
 ```

 Multiple conditions can be comma-separated to execute the same block of code.
-There's no way to achieve the same result as 3 and 4.

 ```php
 echo match ($x) {